oat-sa/tao-extension-release/README.md

  - `token` : your Github auth token
  - `taoRoot` : the path to the root of TAO
  - `wwwUser` : the system user used to launch PHP commands (`www-data`)

+ ## Next version calculation

+Next version taken based on [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+Some treats of the next version calculation:
+- if multiple commits contains a breaking change, the version will be increased by one major semver version
+- if multiple commits contains a feature change, the version will be increased by one minor semver version
+- if multiple commits contains a bugfix change, the version will be increased by one fix semver version
+- if no commit contains a conventional change information, the version will be increased by one fix semver version and warn the user
+- if `release-version` option provided, it will be taken as next release version and version calculation will be skiped

 ## System Prerequisite
 <a name="prerequisite"></a>